bilalmotiwala/bilalmotiwala/README.md

 <h3>About Me</h3>
 Hey there!
 Bilal Motiwala here.
-I'm a software developer with my hands in web applications, blockchain development and other side projects.
-I'm building Pyme as the Co-founder and CTO and also building Supapowr by Supapowr Labs.
-Other than that, I'm from Pakistan, been travelling around and a high school dropout.

-<h3>What do I do?</h3>
-I'm most famous for overcomplications, using a lot of words but then building solutions that work.
-Currently I'm taking it up a notch as the CTO of Pyme.
+I'm the Founder and CTO of PymeDAO.
+Currently working on quite a few interesting projects under the PymeDAO flag (stay tuned).
+I'm from Pakistan and a college dropout.

-<h3>What can I work in and around?</h3>
+<h3>What am I best know as?</h3>
-There's an evergrowing list.
-I'm not a master in any yet more the jack of all trades type.

-If you've come so far reading my bio, well, thanks!
+Chief Complications Officer.
+Know how to either make 'em or solve 'em.
+It's one or the other end of this spectrum for me.

+This Github Profile is VERY out of date yet all projects are private so you'll have to make do.

-Lastly, proudly blabbered with LOVE 💕 and the power of **~~THOR~~** the Internet.
+Thanks for reading 💕 via the power of **~~THOR~~** the Internet.